 - Sureshot Golf Ventures, Inc. v.
 Topgolf International, Inc. (5th Cir.
-2018) – After presenting argument on behalf of Topgolf, obtained unanimous decision affirming district court’s opinion dismissing antitrust suit.
+2018) – Lead counsel on appeal; obtained unanimous decision affirming district court’s opinion dismissing antitrust suit.

 - Murphy v.
 National Collegiate Athletic Ass’n (U.S. 2018) – Successfully represented New Jersey state officials before the United States Supreme Court with respect to the applicability, construction, and constitutionality of the Professional and Amateur Sports Protection Act (“PASPA”), overturning an adverse Third Circuit en banc

 - Sause v.
 Bauer (U.S. 2018) – Briefed before the Supreme Court constitutional claims dismissed by the lower courts.
 Obtained per curiam decision reversing the decision of the Tenth Circuit.

 - United States v.
 Ogoke (7th Cir.
-2017) – Appointed by the Seventh Circuit as lead counsel to brief and argue in support of the district court decision.
+2017) – Lead counsel in support of the district court criminal contempt decision.
 Obtained unanimous decision affirming the district court.

 - Bank Markazi v.
 Peterson (U.S. 2016) – Represented victims of the 1983 Beirut Marine Corps Barracks Bombing who hold judgments against the government of Iran.
 Persuaded the Supreme Court to reject arguments from Iran’s central bank that Congress impermissibly invaded the province of the Judicial Branch by authorizing victims of terrorism to seize certain assets.